mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 He feigned agreement with a nod.
 After a moment wrapping up his thoughts, he put his hands on the bench, "Well, shall we?"

-Before us was a massive arch of a gate, tall enough to fit ten of me underneath.
+Before us was the arch of a gate carved into a massive marble wall, tall enough to fit ten of me underneath.
 Its edges were decorated with black iron strands, branching and twisting elegantly into ornate patterns that resembled kelp under the ocean.
-At the base of the gateway, a man and a woman stood guard in woven black steel scales.
+At the base of the gateway a man and a woman stood guard in woven black steel scale armor.

 "Name and business," the woman requested in an uninterested tone.
 Her Shakii accent was thick with bravado.